sarweshkrishnan/Person-ReID/README.md

 3. ft_ResNetBackRandom - Model trained using background subtracted Market1501
 ~~3. ft_ResNetBasic	- Model trained using Market1501 without flipping and cropping augmentations~~

+##NOTE:
+The .mat files for the validation sets are within the valSet folder, There are are results for 2 models :
+1. ResNetBackRandom - trained on market 1501 with background removed and filled with random pixels
+2. ResNetMixed - trained resnet50 on market1501 & DukeMTMC datasets

 ## VALIDATION SET
 Following are the results for  the validation dataset(.mat files of results are present in ./valSet/ directory):
 1. ft_ResNetMixed- top1: 0.9067, top5: 0.9733, top10: 0.9867, mAP: 0.7969